 - Deidentified or aggregated consumer information; and

 - Information excluded from the CCPA’s scope, such as health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA).

 In particular, as required by the CCPA, the following categories of personal information have been collected from consumers within the last twelve (12) months:

 - Internet or other similar network activity information, such as cookie data and information on a consumer’s interaction with the sites;

 - Geolocation data, such as the approximate location of devices or computers accessing the sites;

-- Professional information, such as data Health Professional Accounts may provide about business or professional qualifications, or National Provider Identification numbers;
+- Professional information, such as data Practitioner Accounts may provide about business or professional qualifications, or National Provider Identification numbers;